normanjoyner/containership.cli/docs/_pages/commands/svc-create.md

 <h2> {{ page.command-name }} </h2>

-The {{ page.command-name }} command allows you to create a new service to be run on your cluster.
+The `{{ page.command-name }}` command allows you to create a new service to be run on your cluster.
-To create an service you can run the `svc create <service_name> ...flags` with any of the following flags
+To create a service you can run the `svc create <service_name> ...flags` with any of the following flags
 specified:

 |------+----+------------+----+----------|